-Her lifelong love of birds brought her to Audubon in 2008.
-She is the Program Director for the Bird Migration Explorer at Audubon's Migratory Bird Initiative, and previously spent ten years at Audubon Alaska, most recently as the Director of Conservation Science.
-Before that Melanie worked for five years as an environmental consultant on collaborative forest management and energy development issues in the Rocky Mountain West.
+As the Director of Digital Science & Data Products she manages interdisciplinary teams to guide the strategic and innovative use of geospatial and quantitative data, producing science products that translate ecological knowledge into decision-relevant information.
+Former roles include five years as Program Director for the Bird Migration Explorer within Audubon's Migratory Bird Initiative, and ten years at Audubon Alaska as a Spatial Ecologist and the Director of Conservation Science.
+Before that she worked for five years as an environmental consultant and GIS lead on collaborative forest management and energy development issues in the US Rocky Mountain West.

-Her master’s work in Geography at the University of Montana focused on individual-based modeling of habitat and population dynamics for Northern Goshawks.
-She earned a bachelor’s degree in Environmental Studies from Prescott College and also holds certificates in sustainable energy and permaculture from the University of Alaska Fairbanks.
+Her master’s degree in Geography with Emphasis in GIS and Cartography at the University of Montana focused on individual-based modeling of habitat and population dynamics for Northern Goshawks.
+She has a bachelor’s degree in Environmental Studies from Prescott College.
+She also holds certificates in nonprofit technology, sustainable energy, and permaculture.
+When she is not at work you might find her on cross-country skis, a dog sled, or a hiking trail.

 Articles by Melanie A. Smith